Huapai Triangle Special Housing Area Huapai Triangle Special Housing Area

 It is located in a triangle of land (Huapai Triangle) bounded by the Auckland-Northland Railway to the north, which runs parallel to SH16, Station Road to the north-west and Nobilo Road to the north-east.

-- Upgrading the intersection of SH16 and Access Road.
-Also, an additional 100m exit lane from Access Road was added to the scope of work recently.
+• Upgrading the intersection of SH16 and Access Road.
+Also, an additional 100m exit lane from Access Road.

 Benefits